NewbiksCube/ChatBotRPG/README.md

 ## Acknowledgments

 Built with passion for the emerging intersection of AI technology and interactive fiction.
-Special thanks to the LLM RPG communities SillyTavern (especially Veritasr and his LLM World Engine thread) and Tenebrous Tales Interactive for inspiration and feedback.
+Special thanks to the LLM RPG communities SillyTavern (especially Veritasr's LLM World Engine thread) and Tenebrous Tales Interactive for inspiration and feedback.